-10 jewellery designers you really need to know about
+Collecting guide: 10 jewellery designers you should know

-Marie-Cécile Cisamolo, associate specialist in the Christie's Jewellery department in Geneva, takes us on a tour of the storied houses that produced the world’s most coveted Art Nouveau, Art Deco and post-war jewels
+Marie-Cécile Cisamolo, jewellery specialist in in Geneva, takes us on a tour of the storied houses that produced the world’s most coveted Art Nouveau, Art Deco and post-war jewels

 Wolfers Frères was founded in 1834 by Louis Wolfers, a Belgian goldsmith.
 His son Philippe joined the workshop in Brussels in 1875, producing designs that were initially in the Rococo style.
 By 1890, however, he had begun to subscribe to the Art Nouveau aesthetic.